joerails/sample_test/README.md

 The URLS will be listed below the form and will appear one above each other, with the most recent urls at the top and will look very neat, and consistent, removing any www. or http from the url.
 Very important that they look neat and in a good position.
 Each new URL that is entered will appear above each other with the most recent ones at the top (unless they are a repeat)

+## 4. AJAX

-## 4. The page will never refresh as everything is via javascript
+The page will never refresh as everything is via javascript

+## 5. SYNC

-## 5. Also the adding to the page will work via javascript, so the page will work even if the person is OFFLINE and all of the above functions will work even if the person is offline.
+Also the adding to the page will work via javascript, so the page will work even if the person is OFFLINE and all of the above functions will work even if the person is offline.
 It will try and sync with the database in the background every 15 seconds.